-Provided you meet all qualifications to receive financial aid funds any scholarship, or grant awarded to you will be automatically credited to your expenses (tuition, fees, and books) and any other charges assessed by the institution.
-If financial aid credited to your expenses exceeds allowable charges due for the term, a check will be prepared for the difference.
-NOTE: If for any reason you register for classes late or enroll for insufficient credits, your aid will be delayed and possibly adjusted.
+Provided students meet all qualifications to receive financial aid funds any scholarship, or grant awarded to them will be automatically credited to their expenses (tuition, fees, and books) and any other charges assessed by the institution.
+If financial aid credited to students' expenses exceeds allowable charges due for the term, a check will be prepared for the difference.
+NOTE: If for any reason students register for courses late or enroll for insufficient credits, student's aid will be delayed and possibly adjusted.